HelgeSverre/Domain-Availability/README.md

 If you know the whois server for any of these please feel free to create an issue with an update.

+## Custom Integration Service!
+If you need to integrate this script into your website, but don't have the knowledge to do so, I offer an integration service, email me at [email@helgesverre.com](mailto:email@helgesverre.com) (or use my [contact form](https://helgesverre.com/contact.php)  with a description of what you need to integrate with and I will give you a quote for my time.

+I require 50% upfront payment for integration services.

 ## License

 ![Creative Commons](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)